mmarkdown/mmark/Syntax.md

 automatically from their online location: or technically more correct: the xml2rfc post processor will do this.

+The newer `referencegroup` is also supported.
+No attempt to parse it is made, it's detected and included in the bibliography.

 ### Cross References

 Cross references can use the syntax `[](#id)`, but usually the need for the title within the